 I have been a proponent of reinvention all my life.
 Yes, I’m a baby boomer, but I am also blessed with a natural curiosity and love of learning.
 Even in my nose-to-the-grindstone career, my love of learning paid dividends.

-- My brother had always been an accomplished photographer.
-I dabbled with it in high school but never acquired the drive to even make it a hobby5.
-My writing ‘career’ completed, I decided I might like photography if I applied myself to it.
+My brother had always been an accomplished photographer.
+I dabbled with it in high school but never acquired the drive to even make it a hobby.
+My writing ‘career’ completed, I decided I might like photography if I just applied myself to it.
 It remains a favorite hobby today.

-- Earlier I mentioned learning a language.
-I learned Spanish in high school, and even though I have rarely used it in real-life situations, I try to read a book in Spanish now and then.
+Earlier I mentioned learning a language.
+In high school, I learned Spanish.
+Even though I’ve rarely used it in real-life situations, I try to read a book in Spanish now and then.
 It keeps my mind fresh.

 What’s my next challenge?
-I have no idea, although I’ve started writing a regular blog, so I suppose that counts.
-But it doesn’t really matter what the challenge is, so long as I’m trying something new – reinventing myself again and again.
+I have no idea, but it doesn’t really matter what the challenge is, so long as I’m trying something new – reinventing myself again and again.

 - From the poem, The Task, by William Cowper